hoseasmeliala/Jingga-Kopi-SQL-Analysis-Project/README.md

 6. Which cities have the largest coffee-product customer bases?
 7. How does revenue compare with estimated rental costs?
 8. How does revenue change month over month?
-9. Which cities should receive greater attention for future growth?
+9. Which cities demonstrate the strongest overall performance for future consideration?
 10. What actions can the business take based on the analysis?

 ---